 The main Premier League TV rights have been sold to Sky Sports and BT Sport, so this is where you will find the majority of games.

-However, Amazon Prime are now also showing selected games and the BBC are becoming more involved too, opening up the number of people who can watch a live game.
+However, Amazon Prime are now also showing selected games throughout the season, opening up the number of people who can watch a live game.

-For FA Cup games, these will be shown on BT Sport and BBC as well as through bet365.
+For FA Cup games, these will be shown on BBC and ITV, who team together to offer terrestrial viewing for the competition.

 * Premier League odds correct at the time of last update.
 Odds subject to changes.